 - 1. Soil Prevent LA fibers that may remain in soil within OUs 4 and 7 after meeting remedial criteria for the land use category, or at undeveloped properties, from becoming a future source of unacceptable risk. - 2.
 Building Materials Prevent LA fibers that may remain in currently inaccessible building materials from becoming a future source of unacceptable exposure. - 3.
-Land Use Track changes in land use and develop a notification system (e.g., property evaluation notification [PEN] ordinance, real estate disclosure) to ensure that property owners, prospective property owners, and workers are aware of remaining or potential remaining LA, which could become a future source of unacceptable exposure.
+Land Use Track changes in land use and develop a notification system (e.g., property evaluation notification [PEN] regulation, real estate disclosure) for property owners, prospective property owners, and workers so they can be made aware of remaining or potential remaining LA, which could become a future source of unacceptable exposure.

-These IC objectives will be implemented consistent with the ROD adaptive management approach adopted for 0&M of the selected remedies.
-Adaptive management during 0&M will continue in order to ensure that property-specific considerations are evaluated for each IC implementation with the IC objectives as the basis for the decisions (EPA 2016).
+These IC objectives will be implemented consistent with the ROD adaptive management approach adopted for O&M of the selected remedies.
+Adaptive management during O&M will continue in order to ensure that property-specific considerations are evaluated for each IC implementation with the IC objectives as the basis for the decisions (EPA 2016).